theSTremblay/GPT-Image-Scraper/README.md

 Broadly the scraper requires limited knowledge of HTML or CSS so if you code mostly backend REJOICE!

-* Here is an example scraping an image header from an nba box score.
+* Here is an educational example scraping an image header from an nba box score-this gives an idea of the tkinter window and the popup that will show when you click on an image.
 Go Bucks!

 ![Example](img/example1.gif)